Windows Explorer: Un-Hide Files

 3 Responses to “Windows Explorer: Un-Hide Files”

-1. t cook on March 11th, 2009 6:00 am
+1. t cook March 11, 2009 6:00 am #

 I have tried this solution and when selecting the view system files the system ‘flashes’ and then click apply and ok yet they do not appear.
 It is as if something is overriding the setting and reverting back to the previous setting.

-2. Joseph Whitehead on March 20th, 2009 2:54 am
+2. Joseph Whitehead March 20, 2009 2:54 am #

 Do you have your PC on a domain?
 (At work or work-at-home?)